-[had] learnt a little Arabic from the traders', albeit 'with a peculiar accent'.
 In 2008, an elderly Bari politician located the origins of South Sudanese Arabic in the Gondokoro area:

-<extract>The Baris began to learn the language of the traders, Arabic.
+The Baris began to learn the language of the traders, Arabic.
 Intelligent Baris who learned a bit of Arabic also became translators.
 There was this mixing up of trade and soldiers coming to the village.
 The Arabic language in Juba has a lot of Bari words in it.
-It is more or less half Arabic and half Bari.</extract>
+It is more or less half Arabic and half Bari.28

-Owens acknowledges that 'Bari substratal influence is observable' in South Sudanese Arabic though the major source of its vocabulary is Arabic; recent research by Shuichiro Nakao suggests the substratal influence of other vernacular languages too, reflecting the extent of local interaction around the stations.
+Owens acknowledges that 'Bari substratal influence is observable' in South Sudanese Arabic though the major source of its vocabulary is Arabic; recent research by Shuichiro Nakao suggests the substratal influence of other vernacular languages too, reflecting the extent of local interaction around the stations.29

-According to the historian Richard Gray, 'the Turks became dependent on these riverain Bari to act as middlemen in the search for and purchase of further supplies'.
-The relatively peaceful early relations along the Nile deteriorated, however, as the traders established a network of zara'ib across the Bahr el Ghazal region to the west, accompanied by increasing raiding, enslavement, and local warfare.
-Yet even in this violent context, the need to negotiate local relations, trade, and alliances was recognised by the trading forces, who taught young slaves Arabic so that they might become 'interpreters and commercial agents'.
-Local people also saw the value in having their own interpreters: one Zande chief sent a boy with a trading agent to learn Arabic 'so that he might hereafter be useful to his
+According to the historian Richard Gray, 'the Turks became dependent on these riverain Bari to act as middlemen in the search for and purchase of further supplies'.^{3°} The relatively peaceful early relations along the Nile deteriorated, however, as the traders established a network of zara'ib across the Bahr el Ghazal region to the west, accompanied by increasing raiding, enslavement, and local warfare.
+Yet even in this violent context, the need to negotiate local alliances was recognised by the trading forces, who taught young slaves Arabic so that they might become 'interpreters and commercial agents'.^{31} Local people also saw the value in having their own interpreters: one Zande chief sent a boy with a trading agent to learn Arabic 'so that he might hereafter be useful to his tribe as interpreter'.^{32} The violent depredations of raiding parties were only ameliorated by entering into relations and alliances with the zara'ib, and a common means of communication was therefore vital to securing protection for local people.
+Oral histories often trace the origins of chiefship to the bravery of the interlocutors who first negotiated relations with the trading forces so that people settled in the vicinity of the camps.^{33}